Nikon D60 vs Olympus E-420

 |16.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

 Both the D60 and the E-420 have been discontinued, but can regularly be found used on ebay.
 The D60 was replaced by the Nikon D5000, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D60 and E-420 can be found, respectively, in the Nikon D60 Manual (free pdf) or the online Olympus E-420 Manual.

 So what conclusions can be drawn?
 Is the Nikon D60 better than the Olympus E-420 or vice versa?
 The listing below highlights the relative strengths of the two models.